serpevi/TreatmentAnomalies/readme.md

 # Treatment of Anomalies

-This repository has been created to control the code of the first lesson of my Masters in AI.
+This repository has been created to control the code of the first lesson of Percepcón computacional in Masters in AI.

 ## Installation